thankyoutruckers/thankyoutruckers.github.io/README.md

 # thankyoutruckers.github.io
-Anonymized donation comments from the leak data of Give Send Go
+Anonymized donation comments from the leaked data of Give Send Go